-MG Cyberster Electrifies The UAE As Brand Celebrates 100 Years Of Automotive Excellence
+MG Cyberster Electrifies the UAE as Brand Celebrates 100 Years of Automotive Excellence

-(MENAFN- Mid-East) MG Cyberster, MG's first-ever fully electric 2-door sports car, begins its expedition in the United Arab Emirates, celebrating a centenary of passion and showcasing revolutionary electric mobility.

-Dubai, United Arab Emirates-The highly-anticipated MG Cyberster has made its first appearance in the United Arab Emirates as it passes through the country on a unique global and transcontinental driving tour marking the British-born brand's 100-year anniversary known as: Centenary of Passion.
+(MENAFN- Golin Mena) Dubai, United Arab Emirates, 16th February, 2024 -, The highly-anticipated MG Cyberster has made its first appearance in the United Arab Emirates as it passes through the country on a unique global and transcontinental driving tour marking the British-born brand’s 100-year anniversary known as: Centenary of Passion.
 As a subsidiary of Ali & Sons Holding LLC and local distributor of MG in the UAE, Inter Emirates Motors is thrilled to welcome this groundbreaking electric marvel to the country.

 The presence of the Cyberster in the country signifies the importance of the UAE to MG and its global vision.
 The Cyberster, which started its global tour in London in September, with Shanghai being its ultimate destination, is a groundbreaking 2-door electric roadster that pays respect to the brand’s heritage, and in particular its renowned MGB model.